Borlaff/Elbow/README.md

 median_mubrk: Median surface brightness at the break radius for the profile. mubrk_up / mubrk_down: 1sigma confidence interval for the surface brightness at the break radius for the profile.

+In addition to these, Elbow will generate a PDD.dat file that contains the values of hi,muoi,ho,muoo,rbrk and mubrk of each simulation (in that order!).

  :Author: